apolionl/apolionl.github.io/_posts/2020-10-10-mediator_julia_2ode.markdown

               m_2*l*(ddu[2]*cos(u[2])-(du[2]^2)*sin(u[2])))/(M+m_1+m_2)
 {% endhighlight %}

-5. Pass the solver.
-Here one indicates that the eqation to solve is a second ODE with certain initial parameters.
-5. Pass the solver.
+- Pass the solver.
 Here, one indicates that the equation to solve is a second ODE with certain initial parameters.
 {% highlight julia %}
 prob = SecondOrderODEProblem(synch_pendul, du0, u0, tspan)
 {% endhighlight %}

-6. Solve the second ODE.
+- Solve the second ODE.
 In this case I am using a Runge-Kutta-Nyström integrator, but one could experience better results using other.
 Feel free to experiment with it.
 {% highlight julia %}
 sol = solve(prob, DPRKN6(), reltol=1e-12, abstol=1e-12, maxiters=1e10)
 {% endhighlight %}